jamesleary/code-challenge-angular-mongo/README.md

 # code-challenge-angular-mongo

+# Description
+This project was a code challenge testing our ability to use angular and mongo to accomplish certain tasks that are outlined below.

 The message board application you are going to build has the following requirements:

 MUST use Angular and MongoDB